-increase in public transport passengers since the same period last year
+less public transport passengers than the same quarter last year

 |1In 2017 and 2018, several countys switched to automatic passenger couting.
 This means that passenger numbers are not comparable to previous figures.|